 A tool to create daily menus can eliminate inconsistencies in the visual style you have created for your restaurant.

-Nowhere is brand more important than a restaurant, where the visual style is critical to compliment the environment and atmosphere.
-That’s where it becomes a challenge, when elements need to change on a daily basis.
-For example, how is it possible for a restaurant with a significant investment in their brand, to maintain that image as the chef and kitchen staff makes daily decisions on their menus based on the fresh produce available and the ever-changing seasons?
+Nowhere is branding more important than a restaurant, where the visual style is critical to compliment the environment and atmosphere.
+That’s where it becomes a challenge when elements need to change daily.
+For example, how is it possible for a restaurant with a significant investment in their brand to maintain that image as the chef and kitchen staff makes daily decisions on their menus based on the fresh produce available and the ever-changing seasons?

 Creating Menus that Change Daily

 There are a few elements to consider when creating menus that change daily.
 The first is the method of production.
 Do you want to edit the changes in a template and print the whole thing in color or black and white on a laser printer?
 That sounds pretty straightforward.
 Sadly, it isn’t always.
 Maintaining the fonts, layout, and positioning of the dishes isn’t easy when using a word processing application.
 So, here’s the optimum solution – get the menu template your designer has created in an Adobe InDesign application and upload it to Tweak.
 Then, every day, you simply log into Tweak and make the changes, create a PDF, and hit print to your laser or inkjet printer.
 Everything will be exactly as your graphic designer designed it, and your brand will be intact – giving you the best of both worlds.